Getting Started

 for the MinGW C++ ABI for the MINGW32 and UCRT64 environment.

-Visual Studio default compiler flags for Debug
+In Visual Studio, the default compiler flags for Debug

-are /MDd /O0 /Zi
+builds are /MDd

 .